arkime/arkime/capture/plugins/lua/README.md

 * returns = the fieldId

 ## MolochData
 A MolochData object is a wrapper for a C string that has access to pcre and other commands.
 The main purpose is so we don't have to copy strings back and forth from lua and C.  The object can NOT be saved in a table or used in a closure directly, however a :copy version can be.
+It will throw an error if this rule is violated.
 ### MolochData.pcre_create(str)
 Create a PCRE pattern to use for matching
 * str = the expression